sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 myFilteredList: List[Int] = List(2, 4, 6, 8, 10, 12, 14, 16, 18, 20, 22, 24, 26, 28, 30, 32, 34, 36, 38, 40, 42, 44, 46, 48, 50, 52, 54, 56, 58, 60, 62, 64, 66, 68, 70, 72, 74, 76, 78, 80, 82, 84, 86, 88, 90, 92, 94, 96, 98)
 ```

-We can use any predicate, and even include it as a more complex function, as we've been doing with the other methods.
-The bottom line is, we only need an expression that checks if each of the values inside the collection are `true` or `false`; then, the true values are filtered out and returned as a new collection.
+We can use any predicate and even include it as a more complex function, as we've done with the other methods.
+The bottom line is we only need an expression that checks if each of the values inside the collection is `true` or `false`; then, the true values are filtered out and returned as a new collection.

 ## 4. reduce
 The `reduce` method belongs to a broader collection of methods: